-When I returned to Canada, I embarked on certified training programs of yoga by living at the Sivananda ashrams.
+When I returned to Canada, I embarked on certified training programs at the Sivananda ashrams.
 I still consider Sivananda my first teacher and made my way to India to learn more.
 For me, learning and teaching are intrinsically linked.
 As an adult student, I returned to university; obtaining a Masters of Education while also working as a teacher in the Toronto school private sector.
-My thesis dissertation was on Yoga for children in Indian schools.
-For my research, I sat on the floor, ate with my hands and worked closely with Indian families.
-My ethnographic project has been used by post-graduate students and educators for future research.
-As a guest speaker, I lectured at York University, the University of Toronto, McGill and the IYAT conference (International Association of Yoga Therapists) in Los Angeles, California.
+My thesis dissertation was on Yoga for children in India.
+During the research, I sat on the floor, ate with my hands and worked closely with many Indian families.
+As a guest speaker, I have shared this work at York University, the University of Toronto, McGill and at the International Association of Yoga Therapists in Los Angeles.

-True to life, however, the path is not straight.
-It diverges with an inherent end to everything.
-Knowing when to let go is a great lesson both in life and of yoga.
-I eventually moved away from my former teacher and including Ashtanga yoga.
-Fast forward many years later after a miscarriage at 10 weeks in 2011 and to the birth of my son in 2013, my practice changed again.
-I meet and gravitated toward studying under Yogacharya Vinay Kumar; the founder and teacher of Prana Vashya.
+True to life, however, the path is not straight, with an inherent end to all things.
+I eventually left my former teacher and including Ashtanga Yoga.
+Fast forward a few years later and after a miscarriage at 10 weeks in 2011 and giving birth in 2013, my practice changed again.
+I meet with and began studying under Yogacharya Vinay Kumar; the founder and teacher of Prana Vashya.

-Both my initial teachers and the practices I had developed were no longer suitable or sustainable.
-I stepped back to seek deeper and formal studies of meditation.
-After a chance meeting with Swami Veda Bharati in 2009, I underwent silent retreats at his ashram in Rishikesh and was personally initiated into the practice with a private mantra.
-My on-going study also lead me to teachers such as Dipa (the only living daughter of the late Dipa Ma) in Kolkata and to finally meeting Shri BNS Iyengar in Mysore.
-I had known about Guruji (as I call him) when I began studying in Mysore.
-He was understood as being a great philosopher and it was said, “If you want to meet God,” then go to Guruji.
-He is my teacher now and from whom I have received the direct teachings of pranayama and philosophy with his guiding light.
-My most recent trip to Mysore included attending his 93rd birthday.
+Looking back, the teacher I had and the practice was no longer sustainable.
+I had to step back to move forward and sought out formal studies of meditation.
+After a chance meeting with Swami Veda Bharati in 2009, I underwent silent retreats at the Sadhaka Grama Dyhana ashram in Rishikesh and received initiation with a personal mantra.
+My self-seeking also lead me to teachers such as Dipa in Kolkata (the daughter of the late Dipa Ma) and to meeting Shri BNS Iyengar in Mysore.
+I had heard about Guruji when I first began studying in Mysore.
+He was understood as being a true, great philosopher and it was said, “If you want to meet God,” then go to Guruji.
+I have since received the direct teachings of pranayama and philosophy under his guiding light.